noah-finestone/N-Queens-AI-Project/README.md

 # N-Queens
-My solution to the n-queens optimization problem
+My solution to the n-queens optimization problem.

 ## Solution description
 Solved the N-Queens constraint-satisfaction problem using a Local Search method.